kiedtl/chmap/README.md

 ### Why?
 I miss some Windows utilities.

+### Known Issues
+- the source is extremely messy.
+- very slow on certain systems (due to the fact that `lcharmap` loads a 800k file to show character descriptions)

 ### License
 This lame little utility is licensed under the MIT License.
 See the `LICENSE.md` file for more information.